rahilchopda/HELLO_WORLD/README.md

 # Data Loading

-Performing data loading in Python and exporting the top 1000 records into a distinct .csv file in SQL.
+Performing data loading in Python and exporting the sales pre and post 2005 into a distinct .csv file in SQL.

 ## Getting Started